sider/sider-docs/docs/tools/python/flake8.md

 If your repository contains a `.python-version` file, the Python version is Sider will use the version specified in that file.
 You can also specify a Python version via `sider.yml`.
 The default is Python 3.

 The latest versions of Python 2 or Python 3 can be used.

+> **DEPRECATED**: Sider will drop the support of Python 2, which will [be retired by April 2020](https://www.python.org/psf/press-release/pr20191220/).
+So, the `version` option of `sider.yml` and the detection of Python version via `.python-version` features are going to be unavailable near the future.

 ## Default Configuration